 Finally, an indicator that does not provide a comparison on revenue terms but rather on tax reliance: the ratio of tax to total revenue.
 Since this ratio appears to be associated with improved governance, or more effective political representation, there is a good case for its inclusion in addition to – rather than instead of – one of the above.

 Measurement presents no additional problems (if tax data is present and of acceptable quality, then so should total revenue be); and the denominator is in policy control to a similar extent to the numerator.
+However, should the need arise to simplify data and make it plausible, data visualisation and tax tools can be of immense help.

 A non-ratio alternative: ‘Shadow economy’ estimates